 Can pets eat Watermelon?

-Watermelon is a sweet melon with high water content and crisp red, pink, or yellow flesh, commonly sold as wedges, cubes, and fruit salads in summer.
-It is mostly water with natural sugars and small amounts of vitamins A and C. Seedless and seeded varieties are both common.
-Preparation details matter for pets.
-The hard rind is fibrous and difficult to digest.
-Large black seeds can be swallowed whole.
-Flavored fruit cups may include syrup, chili-lime seasoning, or sweetened juices.
+Offer only small seed-free pieces of plain ripe flesh.
+Avoid rind, large seeds, and seasoned fruit snacks.
+Watermelon is a sweet melon with high water content and crisp red, pink, or yellow flesh.
+Mostly water with natural sugars and small amounts of vitamins A and C. Common at summer cookouts as wedges, cubes, and fruit salads.
+The hard rind is fibrous and difficult to digest; large black seeds can be swallowed whole.
+Flavored fruit cups may include syrup, chili-lime seasoning, or sweetened juice.
 Frozen pops and candied rind products add extra sugar.
-For pets, offer only small seed-free pieces of plain ripe flesh as an occasional treat.
-Avoid rind, large seeds, and seasoned fruit snacks.
-Refrigerate cut melon promptly and discard sour or slimy leftovers.
-Watermelon rind pickles and chili-salt fruit snacks are common summer foods and are not suitable for pets.

 W